GRIEVANCE RESOLUTION POLICY AND PROCEDURES

 Within 14 days of its having received a complaint, Meditation Australia will provide written acknowledgement that the complaint has been received.
 Meditation Australia holds the discretion to refuse to deal with a complaint if the complaint is lodged more than 12 months after the matter has occurred.
 Meditation Australia reserves the right not to consider anonymous complaints and may suggest alternative approaches to resolving the complaint.
 Complaints alleging criminal behaviour may be referred to the appropriate authority such as the police.

-The Complaint Form will be forwarded to the executive committee of Meditation Australia (comprising the Officers of the Association).
+The Complaint will be forwarded to the executive committee of Meditation Australia (comprising the Officers of the Association).
 A member of the executive committee of Meditation Australia, or some other suitable person, will be nominated by the executive committee to coordinate the grievance resolution process.
 This nominated person will have the necessary skill and experience to manage the grievance resolution process.

 Meditation Australia will notify the person or persons being complained about, that a complaint has been received so that all parties can participate in resolving the grievance.